 In 2011/12 the Authority identified/made 15 people redundant at a total cost of £366,496.
-(See Notes 27 and 33 for further detail).
+(See Notes 29 and 35 for further detail).

-The redundancy payments and pension strain payments have been accounted for separately on the face of the Comprehensive Income and Expenditure Statement, as an Exceptional Item and as Non Distributed Costs, respectively.
+The redundancy payments and pension strain payments were accounted for separately on the face of the Comprehensive Income and Expenditure Statement, as an Exceptional Item and as Non Distributed Costs, respectively.

-The majority of these costs (£358,816) have been reimbursed by Defra from its Modernisation Fund as these redundancies were made in order to bring expenditure down to meet government funding reductions.
-The balance of £7,680 has been met from the subsequent salary savings made in respect of staff who left before 31 March 2012.
+The majority of these costs (£358,816) were reimbursed by Defra from its Modernisation Fund as these redundancies were made in order to bring expenditure down to meet government funding reductions.
+The balance of £7,680 was met from the subsequent salary savings made in respect of staff who left before 31 March 2012.